jhudsl/Informatics_Research_Leadership/manuscript/05-promoting_diversity.md

 ### Seek additional **training about disparities** in informatics and STEM careers

 Especially focus on hindrances to achievement such as **attitudes**, **biases**, and **stereotypes**.
-Also, become aware of **stereotype threat** - “an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies”(Stelter, Kupersmidt, and Stump 2021) and how they might influence your mentees.
+Also, become aware of **stereotype threat (also called stereotyped inferiority)** - “an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies”(Stelter, Kupersmidt, and Stump 2021) and how they might influence your mentees.

 Here is a great video of [Russell McClain](https://www.law.umaryland.edu/directory/profile.asp?id=492) at the University of Maryland that introduces how implicit bias and stereotype threat impact higher education: